top-gg/csharp-challenge/README.md

 - Write tests for your endpoint
 - Use realtime data from USGS instead of a CSV file
+- Add document about how to improve performance and scale of the API

 This challenge is designed to be completed within a few hours and is intended to see how you structure code and ensure you can follow specs.
 Our company values respect work/home separation so please dont spend a long time trying to solve the problem.